Biomechanics

-Biomechanics is the study of the structure, function and motion of the mechanical aspects of biological systems, at any level from whole organisms to organs, cells and cell organelles, using the methods of mechanics.
+Biomechanics is the study of the structure, function and motion of the mechanical aspects of biological systems, at any level from whole organisms to organs, cells and cell organelles, and even proteins using the methods of mechanics.
 Biomechanics is a branch of biophysics.

-In 2022, computational mechanics goes far beyond pure mechanics, and involves other physical actions: chemistry, heat and mass transfer, electric and magnetic stimuli and many others.

 Etymology

-The word "biomechanics" (1899) and the related "biomechanical" (1856) come from the Ancient Greek βίος bios "life" and μηχανική, mēchanikē "mechanics", to refer to the study of the mechanical principles of living organisms, particularly their movement and structure.
+The word "biomechanics" (1899) and the related "biomechanical" (1856) comes from the Ancient Greek βίος bios "life" and μηχανική, mēchanikē "mechanics", referring to the mechanical principles of living organisms, particularly their movement and structure.

 Subfields

 Biofluid mechanics

 Biological fluid mechanics, or biofluid mechanics, is the study of both gas and liquid fluid flows in or around biological organisms.
 An often studied liquid biofluid problem is that of blood flow in the human cardiovascular system.
-Under certain mathematical circumstances, blood flow can be modeled by the Navier–Stokes equations.
+Blood flow can be modeled by the Navier–Stokes equations.
 In vivo whole blood is assumed to be an incompressible Newtonian fluid.
-However, this assumption fails when considering forward flow within arterioles.
-At the microscopic scale, the effects of individual red blood cells become significant, and whole blood can no longer be modeled as a continuum.
+This assumption fails when considering forward flow within arterioles.
+At microscopic scales, effects of individual red blood cells become significant, and whole blood cannot be modeled as a continuum.
 When the diameter of the blood vessel is just slightly larger than the diameter of the red blood cell the Fahraeus–Lindquist effect occurs and there is a decrease in wall shear stress.
 However, as the diameter of the blood vessel decreases further, the red blood cells have to squeeze through the vessel and often can only pass in a single file.
 In this case, the inverse Fahraeus–Lindquist effect occurs and the wall shear stress increases.

 An example of a gaseous biofluids problem is that of human respiration.
-Recently, respiratory systems in insects have been studied for bioinspiration for designing improved microfluidic devices.
+Respiratory systems in insects have been studied for bioinspiration for designing improved microfluidic devices.

 Biotribology

-Biotribology is the study of friction, wear and lubrication of biological systems especially human joints such as hips and knees.
+Biotribology is the study of friction, wear and lubrication of biological systems, especially human joints such as hips and knees.
 In general, these processes are studied in the context of contact mechanics and tribology.

 Additional aspects of biotribology include analysis of subsurface damage resulting from two surfaces coming in contact during motion, i.e. rubbing against each other, such as in the evaluation of tissue-engineered cartilage.